 You can easily make these overnight oats vegan, gluten-free, or low- or no-sugar.
 You can swap out the milk for water, nix the chia or flax seeds, and choose different (or no) yogurt.
 We cover all the substitutions you can make in our in-depth overnight oats post.
 Here are some specific swap ideas for these chocolate peanut butter overnight oats:

-- Make it vegan: Use plant-based milk, plant-based yogurt, and maple syrup for sweetener.
+- Make it vegan or dairy-free: Use plant-based milk, plant-based yogurt, and maple syrup for sweetener.